rust-lang/rfcs/text/0000-cargo-project-based-examples.md

 1. Might need more external crates than the project itself;
 2. Could be compiled into various cargo targets.

 For example, when developing a backend for code editors like Xray, we might need to implement its frontend in a diversity of forms like terminal for vim-like experience, Qt for graphic UI, or even wasm for online judge websites.
 These forms need to import different crates and are built to different targets.
-If we only use existing single file examples, we were not even able to import external crates without editing the `Cargo.toml` for the project itself, which might lead to compiling unnecessary libraries to build this project.
+If we only use existing file-based examples, we were not even able to import external crates without editing the `Cargo.toml` for the project itself, which might lead to compiling unnecessary libraries to build this project.

 Likewise, other projects, especially developed for embedded platforms, also needs separate dependency for writing examples.
-When writing examples for them, developers now have to rely on the `dev-dependencies` and write dependencies together for all examples into the root `Cargo.toml`, like what projects like [f3] did, and we have to compile all of them even if trying to build only one example.
+These could be two approaches to write examples for them.
+In the first approach developers have to rely on the `dev-dependencies` and write dependencies together for all examples into the root `Cargo.toml`, like what projects like [f3] did, and we have to compile all of them even if trying to build only one example.
+In the second approach developers should add all examples one by one into `[workspace]` members, which requires `cargo run -p` to run it and is somehow complex.
 If project-based examples could be formed for these projects, developers would be able to run the examples in a more graceful way as well as save compile time.

 [f3]: https://github.com/japaric/f3/blob/master/Cargo.toml